TheNathannator/PlasticBand/Docs/Instruments/6-Fret Guitar/Xbox One.md

 } __attribute__((packed));
 ```

-### Command ID `0x21`: Guitar Input State
+### Message ID `0x21`: Guitar Input State

-This command is used to send the actual guitar input reports.
+This message is used to send the actual guitar input reports.
 Unlike the standard input report, it is sent at a consistent poll rate, not just when an input changes.

 Length: 27